Basil McCrea: Allegations of sexual misconduct

 In May 2014, up to nine women accused McCrea of sexual harassment.
 Deputy leader John McCallister called on McCrea to step down until the investigation was completed.
 McCallister subsequently accused McCrea of interfering with the investigation and resigned from the deputy leadership and the party.
 In March 2016 the Assembly Standards Commissioner dismissed all complaints of misconduct brought against Basil McCrea.

 Private life

-McCrea was born into an Ulster Scots family in Omagh but grew up in Ramelton a small town in the north-east of County Donegal in the west of the Republic of Ireland, where he grew up in his very early years.
+McCrea was born into an Ulster Scots family in Omagh but grew up in Ramelton a small town in the north-east of County Donegal in the north of the Republic of Ireland, where he grew up in his very early years.
 His father carried an Irish passport, although McCrea himself carries a British one.
 He was educated at Belfast Royal Academy (B.R.A.) before attaining a Chemical Engineering degree from the University of Birmingham.
 He later attained a degree in Advanced Computer Technology from the University of Ulster.